QuentinRa/blog.quentinra.dev/info/html/index.md

 ```

 For bootstrap icons, you may not use this and
-directly copy the svg code (for instance, if you
+directly copy the SVG code (for instance, if you
 don't want to link the library) but it's less
 readable than the previous form.